 The installation part takes a little while.
 After it is complete, leave the Scan my computer for potential threats after getting the latest updates box checked and click Finish.
 This will open Microsoft Security Essentials, start an update process, and then run a quick scan (around 10 minutes long).

 That's it for the installation part.

-Windows Vista and 7 users will see User Account Control popping up.
+User Account Control pops up.
 Click Continue or Yes to continue with upgrade:

 Microsoft Security Essentials Upgrade Installation Wizard opens.
 Click Upgrade.

-In the License Terms page, click I agree.
+In the License Terms page, click I accept.